damianhakert/damianhakert.github.io/source/press/releases/2016-08-04-shanghai-it-press-release.html.md

 skilled, and hardworking.
 I am proud to be represented by them in China, “ says Michael Alessio, GitLab’s Director of Global Alliances.

-Shanghai Information Technology Co. joins a growing community of GitLab partners around the world.
+Shanghai Information Technology Co. joins a growing community of GitLab resellers around the world.